kmalgaber/tasker/README.md

 ### Configuring the site
 To access the API server locally, you need to add an entry for `APP_DOMAIN` in the **hosts** file and generate TLS certificates signed with a system-trusted CA (for HTTPS).
-Both of these require elevated privileges.
+Both of these can be achieved by running the below script and require elevated privileges.

 ```shell
 chmod +x configure_site